Hongkl/CSE583-Group12/docs/functional_spec.md

 ### Use Cases 2
 #### The objective of the user interaction:
 For government officials:
-check the unemployment rate of King County and finally exports a diagram.
+*Check the unemployment rate of King County and finally exports a diagram.
-It also provides the CPI data visualization as described above.
+*It also provides the CPI data visualization as described above.
 #### What our tool provides:
 Users can click the button in the UI to set their requirements.
-The visualized data will be presented on the map Relevant diagrams will also show in the UI and the tool will provide a download option.
+*The visualized data will be presented on the map *Relevant diagrams will also show in the UI and the tool will provide a download option.

 ### Use Cases 3
 #### The objective of the user interaction: